Hendersonville, North Carolina: Museums and historical sites

 The Mineral and Lapidary Museum of Henderson County, located at 400 North Main Street in downtown Hendersonville, has giant geodes, a Tyrannosaurus skull, minerals, and dinosaur eggs on display.
 The same building is home to the Henderson County Genealogical and Historical Society.
 Entry to both parts of the ornate building is free.

 Down the road at 318 North Main Street is Hands On!, a children's museum of "educational exhibits that stimulate the imagination and motivate learning in a fun, safe, 'hands-on' environment."
 Admission is $10 per child or adult.

 The Henderson County Heritage Museum, in the 1905 county courthouse at One Historic Courthouse Square, features a gallery of regional Carolina history.
 It sits in the heart of the Main Street Historic District.
 Admission is free.

 To the east of Main Street is the 1902-16 Hendersonville Rail Road Station, at 7th Avenue and Maple Street in the Seventh Avenue Depot District.
 The Southern Railway opened the line in 1879.
 Passenger rail service on the line ended in 1968.

 To the west of Main Street along U.S. Route 64 is Oakdale Cemetery.
 It includes the Italian marble angel statue that served as the inspiration for Thomas Wolfe's first novel, Look Homeward, Angel (1929).

 North of Main Street is the Historic Johnson Farm at 3346 Haywood Road.
 The 1878 tobacco farm served as a summer retreat for tourists as early as the 1920s.
 Admission is free, while guided tours are $2 and $3.

+East of Hendersonville at 170 Stepp Orchard Drive is Stepp's Hillcrest Orchard, a fourth-generation family-owned apple orchard and agritourism destination.
+Founded as one of Henderson County's earliest pick-your-own orchards, the farm offers seasonal apple, pumpkin, grape, flower, and tulip picking, the farm also offers seasonal events, photography sessions, and festivals.
+Stepp's orchard is open seasonally and is a popular destination during Henderson County's apple season.